syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Creative Reasoning

-Creative reasoning should progressively reduce uncertainty instead of creating more possibilities.
+Creative reasoning is an iterative process.

-The workflow should move from understanding to definition, and finally to execution.
+Each stage informs and refines the others until the project converges toward a single coherent solution.

 A typical reasoning process includes:

-- Understanding the project objective
+1. Project Understanding
-- Defining creative intent
+2. Creative Intent
-- Building the world
+3. World Definition
-- Establishing physical behaviour
+4. Physical Logic
-- Defining materials
+5. Material Behaviour
-- Establishing lighting
+6. Lighting
-- Defining composition
+7. Composition
-- Evaluating visual consistency
+8. Commercial Evaluation
-- Making creative decisions
+9. Decision
-- Executing the final image
+10. Execution

-The order may adapt when appropriate, but reasoning should always progress toward greater clarity.
+The sequence may adapt depending on the project, but reasoning should always move toward greater clarity, consistency and confidence.